ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # Reference Images

-- If you need a realistic PFM image, you can use [memorial.pfm](http://www.pauldebevec.com/Research/HDR/memorial.pfm).
+- If you need a realistic PFM image, you can use [memorial.pfm](https://www.pauldebevec.com/Research/HDR/memorial.pfm) (see [Paul Debevec’s website](https://www.pauldebevec.com/Research/HDR/PFM/)).

 - High-quality scenes are also available at the [pbrt-v3 website](https://www.pbrt.org/scenes-v3.html).